-For companies which have not previously used the simplified depreciation rules, the opening pool balance is the sum of the taxable purpose proportions of the adjustable values of those depreciating assets that are used, or held for use, just before the start of the 2011-12 income year, and that are not excluded from the simplified depreciation rules.
+For companies which have not previously used the simplified depreciation rules, the opening pool balance is the sum of the taxable purpose proportions of the adjustable values of those depreciating assets that are used, or held for use, just before the start of the 2012-13 income year, and that are not excluded from the simplified depreciation rules.

-Allocate each depreciating asset that the company holds at the start of the income year to the appropriate pool according to the asset's effective life.
-Only include the taxable purpose proportion of the adjustable value of each depreciating asset.
+When allocating each depreciating asset that the company holds at the start of the income year to the general small business pool only include the taxable purpose proportion of the adjustable value of each depreciating asset.